carla-paloma/book-club/about.markdown

 **Can I invite my friends to join?**

-Sure, so long we have less than 10 people and the gender ratio is balanced (in theory).
+Sure, so long we have less than 6 active members.
+We need more females.

 ---